 Processed carbohydrates first thing in the morning sets off a carb roller coaster (eat carbs-feel satisfied for an hour—eat carbs, etc.) all day long, and especially for women over 40.

 Instead, add a dose of protein to your breakfast.
 Protein will give you more “staying power” — feeling full and satisfied for several hours.

-For most women, breakfast should be about 300-400 calories (very active women may need more).
+For most men and women, breakfast should be about 300-400 calories (very active women may need more).
 Try these healthy options for starters: